What area is required to build a solar PV power plant?

 Roof Mounted Solar Power Plant

-To begin with, consider the simplest case – placing solar panels on roof of a private house.
-Since the surface of the roof has its own angle, it makes sense to install the panel directly on it, of course, provided there are no external shading and at a suitable orientation of building.
+To begin with, consider the simplest case – placing solar panels on the roof of a private house.
+Since the surface of the roof has its own angle, it makes sense to install the panel directly on it, of course, provided there is no external shading and at a suitable orientation of the building.
 With this arrangement, the problem of mutual shading of the panels is also solved, and the area occupied by solar panels will be minimal.
 Depending on the size and efficiency of the solar panels used, a 10 kW home solar power station located on a pitched roof covers an area of up to 75 sq.m.

 Solar Power Plant on Flat Roof